noscosystems/laravel-ryft-sdk/README.md

 session must contain the transaction value and currency, and may include additional information [supported by Ryft's API](https://api-reference.ryftpay.com/#tag/Payments/operation/paymentSessionCreate).

-#### Creating a subscription
+#### Creating a payment method

-In order to create subscriptions with Ryft, you will need to store at least one payment method on Ryft and retrieve its token.
 There is currently only only one approach to store customers' payment methods: by creating a payment.

 You may choose to let the user save their card upon payment or initiate a zero-value authorization.
 Please consult [Ryft's documentation to configure the